 Let’s do that now.

-Why High Bounce Rates Occur
+Why High Bounce Rates In Google Analytics Occur

 Writers tend to turn the “why is bounce rate high” section into a dreary experience.
-It assumes the position that high bounce rate is bad.
-This section assumes that high bounce rate occurs for both good and bad reasons.
+It assumes the position that a high bounce rate is bad.
+This section assumes that a high bounce rate occurs for both good and bad reasons.
 Most marketing writers treat the why-is-bounce-rate-so-high section like the postmortem of a professional pitfall.
 Which is to blindly assume that a high bounce rate is bad for business.